DATROWAY has serious Warnings and Precautions. Click here for more information.

 • Additional safety data for DATROWAY

-The safety of DATROWAY was evaluated in 125 patients with locally advanced or metastatic EGFRm NSCLC from TROPION-Lung05, TROPION-Lung01, and TROPION-PanTumor01
+The safety of DATROWAY was evaluated in 125 patients with locally advanced or metastatic EGFRm NSCLC from TROPION-Lung05, TROPION-Lung01, and TROPION-PanTumor01.

 Median duration of treatment: